AusDTO/gov-au-ui-kit/README.md

 <script type="text/javascript" src="https://gov-au-ui-kit.apps.staging.digital.gov.au/latest/ui-kit.min.js"></script>
 ```

-GOV-AU UI-Kit is currently in early draft release.
+GOV.AU UI-Kit is currently in early draft release.
 You can help us build it by [contributing](CONTRIBUTING.md).

 The [/docs/](https://github.com/AusDTO/gov-au-ui-kit/tree/develop/docs) folder contains draft documentation on experimental work.
 For example, how to install UI-Kit for use with `webpack`.